 Do you have any queries about how to edit robots.txt in WordPress?
 Let us know in the comments section below!
 Also read:

 - Ultimate WordPress tutorial for Beginners!

 - Updated WordPress Ping List for Faster Indexing Of New Post

-- 5 solutions to fix WordPress White Screen of Death error
+- 5 solutions to fix the WordPress White Screen of Death error

-- 5 Effective Solutions to fix 500 Internal Server Error in WordPress
+- 5 Effective Solutions to fix 500 Internal Server Errors in WordPress